Violence against women in Mexico: Gender violence alert mechanism

-In the state of Mexico, the state with the highest population, the federal government found that its femicide rates were severe enough to issue an alert on gender violence on July 31 in 2015.
+In the state of Mexico, the state with the highest population, the federal government found that its femicide rates were severe enough to issue an alert on gender violence on July 31, 2015.
 This was the first time the federal government released an alert.
 Since then, alerts have been released in Morelos, Michoacán, Chiapas, Nuevo León, Veracruz, Sinaloa, Colima, San Luis Potosí, Guerrero, Quintana Roo, and Nayarit.
 This alerting system has been reported as ineffective, since authorities view it as a punishment or a political attack.
 They choose to hide away from facing any repercussions rather than addressing the problem and making changes in ways to investigate violence against women cases.

 One specific system that was implemented in order to support the monitoring and risk reduction for violence towards women was done through the Department of Transportation in Mexico City.
 INMUJERES worked alongside this agency to create the Viajemos Seguras program.
 This program started up in 2008 and created designated safe locations at subway stations where women could report sexual assault or a violent crime confidently and safely.
 This allowed for women to recover their sense of safety and confidence while traveling, as well as regaining the control over their safety when using public transport.